nasa/Common-Metadata-Repository/search-app/docs/api.md

 #### <a name="umm-json"></a> UMM JSON

 The UMM JSON response contains meta-metadata of the collection and the UMM fields.
-The UMM JSON format is only applicable to collection and variable searches.
+The UMM JSON format is only applicable to collection, variable and service searches.
 The UMM-JSON response is helpful if you wish to get the native-id of a collection after ingesting it.
 The version of the UMM returned will be the version requested or the latest most version.
 Clients are recommended to always specify a version to avoid breaking changes in UMM.

 This format can be retrieved in a variety of methods: